Goyal stresses on manufacturing high quality containers in India

-New Delhi, March 6 (IANS) Union Railway Minister Piyush Goyal on Friday emphasised on the manufacturing on the indigenous high quality containers in India saying that India has excellent steel making capabilities.
+New Delhi: Union Railway Minister Piyush Goyal on Friday emphasised on the manufacturing on the indigenous high quality containers in India saying that India has excellent steel making capabilities.

 Addressing a webinar here at the Container Corporation of India Ltd (CONCOR) on 'Indigenous Manufacturing of Containers', Goyal said, "We should be aspiring for a much bigger play in container manufacturing.
 We have absolutely excellent steel making capabilities, we have an MSME sector with good skills and the frame making capabilities are also good."